interledger/rfcs/README.md

 This repository contains a collection of various specifications and documentation related to the Interledger Protocol (ILP).
 These documents or requests-for-comment (RFCs) are published by various authors and publication here does not imply official status unless otherwise specified in the document.

+The process for submitting an RFC is documented in the [RFC Process](CONTRIBUTING.md).

 For the main reference implementation of the ILP stack, see [Interledger.js](https://github.com/interledgerjs).

 ## Index